Asian and Pacific theatre of World War I: Pacific

 One of the first land offensives in the Pacific theatre was the invasion of German Samoa on 29–30 August 1914 by New Zealand forces.
 The campaign to take Samoa ended without bloodshed after over 1,000 New Zealanders landed on the German colony, supported by an Australian and French naval squadron.

-Also known as the AN&MEF, hastily recruited with 1,000 infantry and 500 navy reserve's as backup were set on a task to contain the Pacific German threat.
-A mere two weeks of training on Palm Island they departed by boat to Rabaul.
+The Australian Naval and Military Expeditionary Force (AN&MEF), hastily recruited with 1,000 infantry and 500 navy reserves as backup, was tasked with containing the Pacific German threat.
+After a mere two weeks of training on Palm Island, it departed by boat to Rabaul.
 Australian forces attacked German New Guinea in September 1914: 500 Australians encountered 300 Germans and native policemen at the Battle of Bita Paka; the Allies won and the Germans retreated to Toma.
 A company of Australians and a British warship besieged the Germans and their colonial subjects, ending with German Governor Eduard Haber's surrender of the entire colony.

 Despite Haber's capitulation order, a variety of isolated German units in New Guinea continued to resist after the fall of Toma.
 These small German forces generally capitulated without bloodshed once confronted by Australian units.
 On 11 October 1914, the German armed yacht Komet and her 57 crew surrendered after their ship was taken by surprise and boarded at Talasea.
 In December 1914, a German officer near Angorum attempted to resist the Allied occupation with thirty native police but his force deserted him after they fired on an Australian scouting party and he was subsequently captured.
 By 1915, the only uncapitulated German force was a small expedition under the command of Hermann Detzner which managed to elude Australian patrols and hold out in the interior of the island until the end of the war, for which he became a figure of some renown.

 Micronesia, the Marianas, the Carolines, and the Marshall Islands also fell to Allied forces during the war.